vassiliphilippov/vassiliphilippov.github.io/education/1-education-as-medicine.md

 A cough?
 Mercury.

 There’s no controlled testing, large-scale studies, or standard for proof.
-Medicine is built on anecdotes, authority, and outdated beliefs.
+Medicine is built on anecdotes, authority, and outdated beliefs[^porter1997].

 Now, imagine walking into a school today.
 Any similarities?